jwang307/Crucivirus-Programs/SeqListToGB/README.md

 The program requires several inputs to be passed along when the program is run:

 - Input 1: The main GenBank file.
-This ia a .gb or GenBank file that has all the sequences in the dataset.
+This is a .gb or GenBank file that has all the sequences in the dataset.
 - Input 2: Select sequences to be extracted.
 This is a .txt file containing the names of the sequences, each on a line.
 - Input 3: Output location specification.
 This is the output file to print results to.
 It should be a GenBank file (.gb) as the results are in GenBank format.